OsBlaineOra/db-devops-tools/README.md

    Click Settings
    ![](images/GitHub-Settings.png)
 1. Add your public key
-   1. On the left, Click 'Deploy keys'
+   1. On the left, click 'Deploy keys'
    1. Click the 'Add deploy key' button
    ![](images/GitHub-DeployKey.png)
    1. Enter a title for your key 'HoL Compute Instance'